Gabor–Granger method

 The Gabor–Granger method is a method to determine the price for a new product or service.
 It was developed in the 1960s by Clive Granger and André Gabor.
 It is a variant of monadic price testing.

 To use the Gabor-Granger method in a survey, one must find the highest price that respondents are willing to pay.
 There are many ways to do this but the most common is usually done by choosing 5 price points for the survey and then asking the respondent a 5-point purchase intent question for a random price from those 5 established price points.
 If the respondent answers in the top 2 choices - 'Definitely Buy' or 'Probably Buy' for this question, they are then asked the same question for a random price that is higher than was just asked.
 If it is not in the top 2 then the respondent is asked the same question for a random lower price.
 This is done until you find the highest price the respondent is in top 2 on Purchase Intent Scale.
 If they are not in top 2 for the lowest of the 5 prices, the respondent is usually coded as a zero or deleted from the analysis.

 For example, say the 5 prices chosen are $1, $2, $3, $4 and $5.
 A first random chosen price might be $4.
 If the respondent is in top 2 on purchase intent, then there is only $5 left higher so the respondent is asked purchase intent at that price.
 If they are in top 2 on $5 then the respondent is coded $5 as this is the highest price they are in top 2 to pay.
 If they are not in top 2 on $5 then the respondent is coded as $4 as this was the highest price they are willing to pay.
 If the respondent is not top 2 on $4, then they are asked a random lower price.
 Continue until you have found the highest price the respondent is willing to pay among the price points.
 This is your Gabor-Granger variable.

-Once you have this Gabor-Granger variable, the results can be used to produce a demand chart (where x-axis are the prices and y axis the percentage of people willing to pay that price) and a revenue curve (where y-axis is the percentage of optimal revenue and x-axis is still price).
+Once you have this Gabor-Granger variable, the results can be used to produce a demand chart (where x-axis are the prices and y axis the percentage of people willing to pay that price) and a revenue curve (where y-axis is the predicted revenue and x-axis is still price).